nsxiv/nsxiv-extra/scripts/nsxiv-rifle/README.md

 # nsxiv-rifle

-This is a modified and more performant version of the [sxiv-rifle](https://github.com/ranger/ranger/blob/master/examples/rifle_sxiv.sh) script.
+This is a modified version of the [sxiv-rifle](https://github.com/ranger/ranger/blob/master/examples/rifle_sxiv.sh) script.
 This script opens an image as well as all the other images in that directory.